'Loop Hero' is the Perfect Game for a Post-Covid World

 What are 'roguelike' games, and what's the appeal of dying over and over?

-Since the '80s, roguelikes have fallen in and out of the "indie mainstream" (I realize that's oxymoronic) with avid gamers disputing the label being applied to any game that doesn't meet certain criteria, such as permanent death (meaning you must start from scratch after each loss), procedurally-generated content (meaning every run is different), and turn-based action.
+Since the '80s, roguelikes have fallen in and out of the "indie mainstream" (I realize that's oxymoronic) with avid gamers disputing the label being applied to any game that doesn't meet certain criteria, such as permanent death (or "permadeath," meaning you must start from scratch after each loss), procedurally-generated content (meaning every run is different), and turn-based action.
 Last year's "Game of the Year" contender, Hades, created by Supergiant Games, served as a catalyst to send the roguelike genre soaring back into the public eye, and consequently reignited the debate over what is actually a roguelike, and what is a "roguelite," as the mimics have come to be called.

 By many of these standards, Loop Hero is not a roguelike, as death is not permanent and action is not turn-based.
-These trivialities may seem inconsequential to the casual reader, but trust me, there are Redditors who will die fighting this battle to preserve the legacy of the OG Rogue.
-As a casual gamer myself, I see no need to distinguish roguelikes from roguelites, and prefer instead to just call any procedurally-generated dungeon crawler a "roguelike."
+These trivialities may seem inconsequential to the casual reader, but trust me, there are Redditors who will die on this hill to preserve the legacy of the OG Rogue.
+As a casual gamer myself, I see no need to distinguish roguelikes from roguelites, and prefer instead to call any procedurally-generated dungeon crawler a "roguelike."
 (I am not, however, brave enough to share this opinion on Reddit).

 For those who skipped ahead, here's the FINAL LOOP of the story: